PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-08 13:54:06
+Last updated: 2024-04-08 13:54:40
-Random Quote: When I'm king in my own right, I'm going to outlaw beets.  -  Tommen Baratheon
+Random Quote: Ellie: "There's not gonna be anything bad in here?"
+Joel: "Just you." - Joel Miller